Regular procedure

 Decisions of the Head of the Office for Foreigners in the regular procedure can be appealed to the Refugee Board within 14 calendar days.
 The decision (without a justification) as well as guidance on how to appeal is translated into the language that the applicant for asylum had previously declared as understandable; the substantiation of the decision is not translated.
 The applicant can submit the appeal in their language.

-In 2022, the average processing time for the Refugee Board to issue a decision in appeal proceedings was 127 days for the cases which finished in 2022.
-The longest processing time in 2022 was 1,445 days (in 2021 it was 1697 days) and the shortest – was 1 day.
-There were 2 cases (in 2021 – none) where the Refugee Board decided to hear the applicant and there were no cases of hearing a witness in 2022 (just like in 2021).[21]
-NGOs point out that proceedings in the second instance conducted by this authority are often merely symbolic, and tend to unquestioningly uphold the conclusions made by the Head of the Office for Foreigners.[22]
+In 2023, the average processing time for the Refugee Board to issue a decision in appeal proceedings was 145 days for the cases which finished in 2023.
+For cases submitted by Ukraine nationals it was 101 days.
+The longest processing time in 2023 was of 1,624 days (in 2022 it was 1,445 days) and the shortest 1 day.
+There were no cases in 2023 where the Refugee Board decided to hear the applicant or a witness (in 2022, there were 2 cases in which the applicant was heard and no cases of hearing a witness).[25]
+The Refugee Board reported a few cases in 2023 in which a written statement of the applicant submitted in their language was included in the case files and taken into account when taking a decision.
+NGOs point out that second instance proceedings conducted by this authority are often merely symbolic, and tend to unquestioningly uphold the conclusions made by the Head of the Office for Foreigners.[26]

 When the negative decision or a decision on discontinuing the procedure for international protection is served (delivered), the person concerned has 30 days to leave Poland (unless they are in detention).[31]
 During these 30 days, their stay in Poland is considered legal.[32]
 Nevertheless, the Refugee Board also informs the Border Guard that the final negative decision on international protection has been served and the Border Guard are obliged to establish if there are legal grounds to initiate the return proceedings.[33]